ambientelivre/flowable-ambiente-livre-custom/README.md

 #### Install Sample PHP Login Flowable.
   * Add login.php in your Server HTTP
   * Requeriments PHP and phpcurl
-  * edit login.php  and put your variables
+  * Edit login.php  and put your variables